ShovelSquid/Time-Travel/kaelen_reports.md

 Reed and I spent most of class trying to parse values from many lists into a function, however at the end of class we learnt the truth of mapping in arrays.
 It is beautiful.

 Next class, we are going to get the images on the screen.

+## 190503

+We were able to obtain information on our map stuff

+By next class, I need to create 100 divs in the HTML to be able to alter.

+Fun times.